aaditya29/Microservices-With-Go/Part_10/Creating An RPC Server/readme.md

 First we need some procedures so that we register them with the server and clients can execute them remotely. <br>
 In Go, we do not register functions or methods directly.
 We register a type that implements methods. <br>

+To say in a more clear way, we register an instance (object) of that <b>type</b>.
+All public methods of that type are registered<br>
+as procedures automatically. <br>
+But there are certain condition that this <b>type</b> should satisfy.